How Long is a Period: An Introduction

 Let’s talk periods.
 We’ll start off this conversation by stating the most important thing:

 Everyone is different!
 The “rules” we are giving you are not actually rules at all.
 They are just the average.
 People are different and so are their periods.
 What is healthy for you may not be healthy for someone else.

 Your period might be a lot longer, it might be a lot shorter.
 You may have relatively few days between periods.
 Or, it might feel like you’re getting your period all the time.

-That said, most people have an average period length of around 5 days.
-However, some people can have shorter periods of 2-3 days, and some people bleed for up to 7-8 days.
+That said, most woman have an average period of around 5 days.
+However, some can have shorter periods of 2-3 days, and some bleed for up to 7-8 days.

 In general, you can expect the heaviest flow for the first 2 days, and then you may even have some light flow that resembles brown discharge towards the end.

 How long do periods last?
 2-8 days, but the average is 5 days.

 There are a number of factors that influence how long your period lasts:

 If you take birth control, you’ll have a very regular cycle.
 There are various kinds, but some of the most common ones include: